crazyacking/ACM-ICPC/README.md

 ### Getting Started

 1. Subscribe to the [Brock ACM-ICPC mailing list](https://groups.google.com/d/forum/brock-acm-icpc).
-2. Read the **[wiki](https://github.com/BrockCSC/acm-icpc/wiki)**.
+2. Read the **[wiki](https://github.com/crazyacking/ACM-ICPC/wiki)**.
 Anyone can edit the wiki.

 #### Contributing
-- Members of the *BrockCSC* organization have push and pull access and just need to clone this repo.
+- Members of the *crazyacking* organization have push and pull access and just need to clone this repo.
 - Non-members will have to fork it and send a pull request.
 - If you have no idea what any of that means, read through the tutorials at http://help.github.com.
 - Bonus points if you explain how you solved the problem